saumya/WebDesignDemo2/README.md

 # Designing the webpage

  - A design project.
 Started as a convertion from image to HTML.
 But now, it has gone beyound that and is an UX project now.
- - A prototype which is made live later
+ - A prototype for a website
  - Experiencing on Bootstrap and mobile-first design